EliteMasterEric/PickHaxe/metadata/README.md

 **NOTE:** Most popular versions for modding are 1.7.10, 1.12.2, and 1.16.5.
 Lastest (1.19.3 at time of writing) is less popular, oldest with available tooling is Beta 1.7.3, and other versions are "stretch goals."

+**NOTE:** None of these values are used when processing Fabric, since all of them are accessible via APIs.

 # Available Mappings
 - [Parchment](https://parchmentmc.org/docs/getting-started)
 - [Yarn](https://github.com/FabricMC/yarn)